UCIDataScienceInitiative/AdvancedRWorkshop/RStan/index.md

 + Change of Var: We first transform a variable, and then we sample it!

 + only the latter needs Jacobian!

 ---

-### The distinction between Reparam. vs. Change of Var?

-## Exercise: Gamma vs. Inverse Gamma using both Reparameterization and Change of variables

-## Reminder: A variable has inverse-gamma distribution if it's inverse has gamma distribution

----

-### Exercise - Transformation:

----

-### Exercise - Change of Variable:

----